vercel/examples/build-output-api/serverless-functions/README.md

 Additional files may placed within the `index.func` file as well which will be included in the runtime environment of the Serverless Function.
 In this case, there is also a `node_modules` directory that contains dependencies that the example Serverless Function needs in order to operate.

+A second Serverless Function is also included at the path `.vercel/output/functions/another.func`.
+In this case, it is represented by using a symbolic link that points to the `index.func` directory.
+Because it is a symlink, Vercel will optimize this by only creating one backing Serverless Function which is served at both URL paths.